Privacy Policy

 As an EU resident, you have the following rights regarding your personal data:

-• Right of access: Request a copy of the personal data we hold about you.
+- Right of access: Request a copy of the personal data SiteLetter holds about you.

-• Right to restrict processing: Request that we limit how we use your data.
+- Right to restrict processing: Request that SiteLetter limit how your data is used.

-To exercise any of these rights, contact us at support@siteletter.com.
-We will respond within 30 days as required by law.
+To exercise any of these rights, contact SiteLetter at support@siteletter.com.
+SiteLetter will respond within 30 days as required by law.

 You also have the right to lodge a complaint with the Lithuanian State Data Protection Inspectorate (VDAI) at vdai.lrv.lt.